Why you can trust The Zebra

 If you’ve ever insured a financed or leased vehicle, you may remember putting down your auto lender as an additional interest on your policy.
 This is the homeowners equivalent — but this time, your mortgage lender will be the one to require you to list them on your home insurance policy as a loss payee.
 Doing this makes certain that if you ever need to file a claim, they would also be entitled to a payout in the event of a covered loss.

 Shopping for home insurance and looking for quotes?
-Use our comparison tool to see home insurance quotes side-by-side and find the best rate!
+Use our comparison tool to see home insurance quotes side-by-side and find the best home insurer for your profile!
 Just enter your ZIP code below.

 Unlike home insurance, mortgage insurance (often known as PMI, or private mortgage insurance) benefits only the mortgage lender and in no way does it cover the homeowner and their property.
 While this is something the homeowner pays for if they do not meet the threshold down payment, it only benefits and protects their lender in case the homeowner ceases mortgage payments.
 PMI generally costs between 0.5% and 1% of the loan amount — which sounds low — but can quickly add up depending on how much funds you took out for a mortgage.